shohanjh09/architect-in-progress/Database/SQL/payment-system-db-design.md

 # Payment System DB Design (High-Value, Production-Oriented)

-> Goal: design a payment/ledger database that is **auditable**, **idempotent**, and safe under retries, concurrency, and partial failures.
+> **Goal:** Design a payment/ledger database that is **auditable**, **idempotent**, and safe under retries, concurrency, and partial failures.
+This guide explains the schema, design principles, and real-world examples for robust, production-grade payment systems.

 ---

-## 1) Core Principles (Interview + Real World)
+## 1. Core Principles (Interview + Real World)

 ### 1.1 Never “just update balance”
-For money, you want an **append-only ledger** so you can:
+For money, always use an **append-only ledger**:
-- Recompute balances
+- Allows recomputation of balances from history
-- Audit every change
-- Detect fraud/bugs
+- Enables full audit trails for compliance and fraud detection
-- Support chargebacks/refunds cleanly
+- Supports chargebacks, refunds, and corrections cleanly

+**Example:**
+- Instead of `UPDATE accounts SET balance = balance - 100`, insert a new ledger entry recording the debit.

 ### 1.2 Idempotency is mandatory
-Payment gateways retry.
-Your workers retry.
-Users double-click.
-Your DB design must ensure **the same payment request cannot be applied twice**.
+Payment gateways and users may retry requests.
+Your DB must ensure **the same payment request cannot be applied twice**.

+**Example:**
+- Use an `idempotency_key` (unique per payment attempt) and enforce a unique constraint in the `payments` table.
+If a retry comes in, it is ignored or returns the same result.

 ### 1.3 Double-entry accounting mindset
-Each business event becomes balanced entries (debit/credit) across accounts.
+Every business event is recorded as balanced entries (debit/credit) across accounts.

+**Example:**
+- When a user pays, debit their account and credit the platform's escrow account.

 ---

-## 2) Minimum Schema (Relational)
+## 2. Minimum Schema (Relational)

 ### 2.1 Accounts (logical buckets of money)
+Each account represents a user, platform, vendor, or escrow.
+Uniqueness is enforced per owner and currency.
 ```sql
 CREATE TABLE accounts (
   id BIGINT PRIMARY KEY AUTO_INCREMENT,